javimarsal/devtec-guides/Set a consistent cursor theme for nix UI packages/guide-english/REAMDE.md

 HASTA AQUÍ FUNCIONA, y es lo básico y necesario para tener el tema de Adwaita, ya que es el cursor que viene de base.

+Taking into account:
+- If you had an application running and you don't see any change, try closing and opening it again.
+- If any application shows the cursor in a different size than the normal one, just reboot your system.
+That should fixed the correct size and now everything should look nice so far!
+- Some Nix apps will use the System cursor theme, so that's fine if you want it like that.

 ## Take into account

 (This part of the guide is optional, but maybe you would like to know what it's about if this situation happens to you in the future)